thepower/power-docs/docs/Community/01-testnet-flow.md

 Download ThePower Node.
 Here you have two options:

-1. Download ThePower node using the [Docker image](https://hub.docker.com/r/thepowerio/tpnode) (a recommended way), or
+1. Download ThePower node using the [Docker image](https://hub.docker.com/r/thepowerio/tpnode) (recommended for most users), or
-2. Download the [source](../Maintain/build-and-start-a-node/06-startingTpNode_source.md#downloading-and-building-the-node) code and build it (hardcore).
+2. Download the [source](../Maintain/build-and-start-a-node/06-startingTpNode_source.md#downloading-and-building-the-node) code and build it (only for advanced users).

 #### Download, build, and run the node using Docker